|Elliott Sound Products||Loudspeaker Power Handling Vs. Efficiency|

 Page Published 16 December 2006

 If I never see another loudspeaker rated at 1,000W (or more) again, it will still be too soon.
-Well apart from that fact that no voicecoil can withstand that kind of power for more than a few seconds or so without self destruction, why would anyone think that a 1kW loudspeaker was a good idea?
+Well apart from that fact that no voicecoil can withstand that kind of power for more than a few seconds or so without self destruction, why would anyone think that a 1,600W (AES) loudspeaker was a good idea?

 In the first instance, just consider a typical loudspeaker voicecoil.
 It is typically wound on some type of cardboard, thin aluminium, Kapton, fibreglass or some other similar material.
 I have never seen a ceramic or quartz voicecoil former, but that's what would be needed to take the temperatures involved at such an insanely high power - not to mention the wire and insulation used.
 I doubt that asbestos insulation would be considered a good idea these days.
 Think in terms of a typical old-style bar radiator or an electric toaster.
 These were/are typically around 1,000W and the resistance wire glows red hot (not surprisingly, this is the whole idea ).

-Outrageous power ratings for both amplifiers and loudspeaker drivers are like maximum top speed for cars - many people would love to have a car that can do 300km/h even though it is illegal in most countries to get even close to the maximum (for example, the absolute maximum in Australia is 110km/h).
+Outrageous power ratings for both amplifiers and loudspeaker drivers are like maximum top speed for cars - many people would love to have a car that can do 300km/h even though it is illegal in most countries to get even close to the maximum (for example, the absolute maximum in most of Australia is 110km/h).

 One thing you won't hear any of the ultra high-power speaker makers discuss is exactly how the voicecoil manages to withstand the temperatures that may easily be achieved - or exceeded.
 They don't have access to any magic insulation or adhesives, and they are pretty much trapped into using the available insulation grades that are common for transformers and other electrical machines.